This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 A common way to allow children to participate in the past—and this still happens sometimes now— was to give them special assignments, such as towel boy, water girl, or assistant team manager, when really the child wanted to participate in the actual sport.

-Sometimes a disabled student will even be given a chance to play, but only in the last minute of a game when a win is guaranteed.
-The child may love this, but it is not giving them a real opportunity to participate or be included.
+Sometimes, a disabled student will even be given a chance to play, but only in the last minute of a game when a win is guaranteed.
+The child may love this, but it does not give them a real opportunity to participate or be included.

 A lot has changed for the better for students with disabilities who want to participate in sports.
 The Individuals with Disabilities Education Act mandates that children with disabilities must be able to fully participate in school and activities, and that includes physical activity.[1]

-Following this discovery, President Obama stated in 2013 that schools must provide reasonable accommodations to allow disabled children to participate in physical education and sports.
-The announcement was communicated through a letter from the U.S. Department of Education to school districts around the country.[3]
+President Obama stated in 2013 that schools must provide reasonable accommodations for disabled children to participate in physical education and sports.
+The announcement was communicated through a nationwide letter from the U.S. Department of Education to school districts.[2]

 A wheelchair basketball team is an appropriate and reasonable alternative for this young girl who wants to play the sport.
 Schools and communities have a responsibility to provide such opportunities.